LunaTMT/Rock-Paper-Scissors-II/README.md

 I really wanted to implement networking and sockets into this project but I felt a little too overwhelmed when I began to delve into it, such that I felt it to be wiser to postpone this feature for a later date or another project.
 The sole focus became gaining more familiarity with pygame and OOP.

-&#x20;If I were to implement this feature I would make an overly basic game without all the fancy animations to make it look nice and most likely without OO to begin with.&#x20;
+&#x20;If I were to implement this feature I would make an overly basic game without all the fancy animations to make it look nice and most likely without OOP to begin with.&#x20;

 I was hoping to implement another menu option, such as, _Player V.S.
 Player_ where one user could choose to be the server and the other player, the client, could join.